StevenBlack/btc/readme.md

 ## File `BTC-USD-threshhold-crossings.nb`

-A more whimsical examination of Bitcoin/USD price movements in terms of threshholds crossed.
+Examination of Bitcoin/USD price movements in terms of the number of times a given price threshhold is crossed.

 ![BTC-USD threshhold crossings](BTC-USD-threshold-crossings.jpg)